bfanger/tvkit/Readme.md

 - [PostCSS](https://postcss.org/) to transpile CSS on the fly using postcss-preset-env.
 - And others: [Rollup](https://rollupjs.org/), [Acorn](https://github.com/acornjs/acorn), [Yargs](http://yargs.js.org/)

-Consider funding these projects are they do a lot of the heavy lifting.
+Consider funding these projects as they do a lot of the heavy lifting.